All Products

 Note

-If you want to use a Kafka consumer group to consume data from Simple Log Service in real time, submit a ticket to contact Alibaba Cloud technical support.
+If you want to consume data from Simple Log Service in real-time through a Kafka consumer group, submit a ticket to consult Alibaba Cloud technical support engineers.

 Example 1: Use Beats to upload logs